 Depending on your unique gut-brain challenges, the following may help:

 - Identifying food intolerances.
 We recently supported a woman who was depressed for 15 years.
 She did not respond to antidepressant medication or naturopathic supplements.
-It turned out gluten was causing gut and brain inflammation.
+It turned out gluten was causing an inflammatory response in her gut and brain.
 Just three days after removing gluten from her diet, she felt a positive shift in her mental and emotional wellbeing.

 - Taking anti-microbial herbs.
-Many of our patients come to us with mild depression, anxiety, insomnia, and chronic fatigue.
+Many of our patients come to us with low mood, stress, sleeping issues and fatigue.
 In most of these cases, our patients experience gas, bloating, abdominal pain and irregular bowel motions.
-A course of anti-microbial herbs can help to clear gut inflammation and the mental health symptoms.
+Our naturopaths can make the right recommendations to reduce the inflammatory response in your gut and improve mental health symptoms.

 - Supporting your immune system.
-We recently supported a high school athlete who was experiencing chronic fatigue, inflammation, and symptoms of depression – the after-effects of a chronic viral infection.
-A high dose of Vitamin C and D3, and immune support in the support of herbal and homeopathic medicines helped to remove the pro-inflammatory effects of the virus, boost his energy and improve his mental wellbeing.
+We recently supported a high school athlete who was experiencing chronic fatigue, heightened inflammatory response and symptoms of depression – the after-effects of an illness.
+Supporting his immune system helped ease his inflammatory system’s response, in turn, boosting his energy and improving his mental wellbeing.

-- Supplementing to overcome deficiencies.
-Omega 3 fish oils can safely reduce inflammation and increase mental wellbeing.
-Vitamin D3, which is usually found to be low in Hong Kong families, is also an anti-inflammatory and anti-depressant.
+- Supplementing to overcome imbalances.
+Omega 3 fish oils can safely regulate your inflammatory response and increase mental wellbeing.
+Vitamin D3, which is usually found to be low in Hong Kong families, is also supportive.
 Backed by research, we have found that a high dose of Omega 3s and Vitamin D3 can have a significant impact on mental health, mood and sleep.

 You’re not alone

 Over the years, we’ve worked hand-in-hand with thousands of clients to heal their guts and heal their minds.
-Through simple testing, we can check to see if inflammation is causing or exacerbating your depression and, armed with the facts, we can create a personalized and sustainable plan to ensure optimal gut health.
+Through simple testing, we can check to see if an inflammatory response is causing or exacerbating your depression and, armed with the facts, we can create a personalized and sustainable plan to ensure optimal health of your inflammatory system and gut.

-To ensure we address every contributing factor, as well as the degree and severity of your recommendation, your plan may include natural treatments and complementary therapies, such as lifestyle and dietary changes; naturopathic supplements, personalised herbs and probiotics; and mental health support with one of our psychologists or counsellors.
+To ensure we address every contributing factor, as well as the degree and severity of your recommendation, your plan may include natural treatments and complementary therapies, such as lifestyle and dietary changes; and mental health support with one of our psychologists or counsellors.

 To arrange a consultation with one of our naturopaths, call 2523 7121 or connect with us here.